Understanding Customer Churn: Definition, Meaning, and Strategies

 What is Customer Churn?

-• Say you run a subscription-based business and have 1,000 customers at the start of the month.
+For example, say you run a subscription-based business and have 1,000 customers at the start of the month.
 However, you lost 50 customers by the end.
-Now, your churn rate for that month would be 5% (501000 x 100)
+Now, your churn rate for that month would be 5% (50 ÷ 1000 x 100).

-Please note that a high customer churn rate can hurt your revenue.
+Industry benchmarks show that maintaining churn below 5% per month is ideal, but even a small increase can impact revenue for B2C and D2C brands.
 Thus, reducing churn is an important goal for every business.
-And, the best way to do this is through strong customer engagement
+And, the best way to do this is through strong customer engagement.

 • Visiting a website